nirum/limo/README.md

 # Limo: generalized linear models
 *Note: This package is just getting started.
-Check back later for more info.*
+Check back later for more information.*

 ## About
 The limo package is a set of tools for creating and fitting generalized linear